Facioscapulohumeral muscular dystrophy: Genetic testing

 Genetic testing is the gold standard for FSHD diagnosis, as it is the most sensitive and specific test available.
 Commonly, FSHD1 is tested for first.
 A shortened D4Z4 array length (EcoRI length of 10 kb to 38 kb) with an adjacent 4qA allele supports FSHD1.
 If FSHD1 is not present, commonly FSHD2 is tested for next by assessing methylation at 4q35.
 Low methylation (less than 20%) in the context of a 4qA allele is sufficient for diagnosis.
 The specific mutation, usually one of the various SMCHD1 mutations, can be identified with next-generation sequencing (NGS).

 Assessing D4Z4 length

-Measuring D4Z4 length is technically challenging due to the D4Z4 repeat array consisting of long, repetitive elements.
+Measuring D4Z4 length is technically challenging since the D4Z4 repeat array consists of long, repetitive elements.
 For example, NGS is not useful for assessing D4Z4 length, because it breaks DNA into fragments before reading them, and it is unclear from which D4Z4 repeat each sequenced fragment came.
 In 2020, optical mapping became available for measuring D4Z4 array length, which is more precise and less labor-intensive than Southern blot.

 Molecular combing is also available for assessing D4Z4 array length.
 These methods, which physically measure the size of the D4Z4 repeat array, require specially prepared high-quality and high molecular weight genomic DNA (gDNA) from serum, increasing cost and reducing accessibility to testing.